Diah50/Highborne-Battlecry-Game/Docs/CodeGuidelines.md

 This layer encapsulates all business rules within the project, encompassing not just variables but also processes and methodologies.
 Here’s a more comprehensive explanation:

 * **Business Rules Repository:** The Entities layer is often misconstrued as a container solely for variables.
-In reality, it houses all business rules—be it classes, variables, methods, or other entities that define the operational and decision-making aspects of the project.
+In reality, it houses all business rules, be it classes, variables, methods, or other entities that define the operational and decision-making aspects of the project.
 For instance, consider the `UpdatePosition()` function discussed earlier; within the Entities layer, this function and its associated variables are declared.
 However, the operational logic and methods reside solely within the Use Cases layer.

 ## Conclusion